ProTeni/CodeOp-RecommendationSystem/README.md

 **Customer Churn Analysis: A First Data Exploration and Preprocessing Project**

 This project is part of my coursework at CodeOp, where I analyze and preprocess customer churn data from a consumer credit card portfolio.
 The objective is to support a business manager focused on reducing customer attrition by identifying data patterns that may explain why customers are leaving.
-Though I've worked on other personal projects, this is my first real-world data analysis project within the bootcamp.
+Though I've worked on other personal projects, this is my first real-world data analysis project within the boot camp.
 It marks a significant step in my learning journey at CodeOp and showcases my growing skills in data science.